Tipser/slate/source/includes/_tipser-elements.md

 The package allows you to use Tipser's product repository and create inline shops embedded into your pages as well as the entire websites.

 ## Quick Start with NPM version
+Add the library to your project with npm:
-- Install with npm: `npm install @tipser/tipser-elements`
+`npm install --save @tipser/tipser-elements`

 Follow the instructions in Available Components section to add particular components to your app.